ROCm/amd_matrix_instruction_calculator/README.md

 Finally, the optional `--transpose` parameter will swap output table's rows and column.
 This will not cause any change to the matrix itself or the registers that hold the matrix entries; the `--transpose` parameter only changes the layout of the data output by this tool.

-The following is an example that requests entries for all registers used by the V\_MFMA\_F64\_4X4X4F64 instruction on the CDNA&trade; 2 architecture.
+The following is an example that requests entries for all registers used by the V\_MFMA\_F64\_4X4X4F64 instruction in the CDNA&trade; 2 architecture.
 ```
 ./matrix_calculator.py --architecture cdna2 --instruction v_mfma_f64_4x4x4f64 --matrix-layout --D-matrix
 Architecture: CDNA2